logo

 Preventing overheating isn't just about coolant levels.
 It's a mix of correct machine choice, preventive maintenance, and environmental awareness.
 Here are key steps we recommend based on real-world findings:

-4. Check for active derate or warning codes: Modern machines will throw early warning codes before critical overheating.
-Don’t disable these alerts.
-If you’re buying a used skid steer on makana.com, always check the diagnostics section of the Inspection Report.
+4. Check for active derate or overheat protection warning codes: modern machines include built-in overheat protection systems that throw early warning codes before critical overheating.
+Don't disable these alerts.
+If you're buying a used skid steer on makana.com, always check the diagnostics section of the inspection report.

 Now that we've covered prevention, let's look at how specific machine models compare in their thermal resilience.